onlyquake/xonotic-wiki/Weapons.md

 The Vaporizer is a super weapon and the strongest sniper weapon in the game.
 It is capable of one-shot kills.

 -   Primary fire: Fire the deadly beam.
 Kills with one shot, unless the target got an extra life (see [InstaGib](InstaGib)).
+Costs 1 cell.
 -   Secondary fire: Fire a blaster-like projectile with a very strong pushback.
 Very useful to move yourself around in the map.
 -   Ammo: Cells
 -   Impulse: 7/241